 - Provide the University with a copy of your current passport and visa/Biometric Residence Permit.
 Every time you get a new passport or a visa you must provide copies to the University. - Register/re-register on your programme three times a year. - Keep the University updated with your UK contact details.
-You will be able to do this via our student portal, Chiview. - Keep the University updated if you decide to change your course, withdraw or suspend your studies via the appropriate University processes. - Study whilst you are in the UK, ensuring that you meet the progression and attendance requirements for your course with no unauthorised absences. - Ensure you do not breach the conditions of your visa:

-• Do not work more hours than you should.
+You will be able to do this via our student portal, Chiview. - Keep the University updated if you decide to change your course, withdraw or suspend your studies via the appropriate University processes. - Study whilst you are in the UK, ensuring that you meet the progression and attendance requirements for your course with no unauthorised absences. - Ensure you do not breach the conditions of your visa: - Do not work more hours than you should.
 Students studying at degree level or above are allowed to work 20 h/week during term time and full time during vacations.
-Students studying at below degree level are allowed to work 10 h/ week during term time and full time during vacations.
+Students studying at below degree level are allowed to work 10 h/week during term time and full time during vacations. - Do not claim public funds.
+This means that you cannot claim certain welfare benefits and local authority housing.